-Richard Shelton was a young English professor in 1970 when a convict named Charles Schmid—a serial killer dubbed the “Pied Piper of Tucson” in national magazines—sent Shelton his brooding verse and asked for feedback on his poetry.
+Richard Shelton was a young English professor in 1970 when an incarcerated man named Charles Schmid—convicted of multiple murders and dubbed the “Pied Piper of Tucson” in national magazines—sent Shelton his brooding verse and asked for feedback.
 The exchange began what would become for Shelton a life-long commitment to helping prisoners express themselves.

 That same year, Shelton began directing his first prison creative writing workshop in Florence, Arizona.
-Decades later and with support from the University of Arizona Poetry Center and the Lannan Foundation, the program has thrived, with many of Shelton’s students going on to publish the works they created while incarcerated.
-What began as a single workshop in the Arizona State Prison has now expanded to four workshops, with the added help of instructor Dr. Erec Toso, including new workshops for inmates in maximum security Federal Prison.
+Decades later and with support from the University of Arizona Poetry Center and the Lannan Foundation, the program has thrived.
+Many of Shelton’s students have gone on to publish the works they created while incarcerated.
+Gillian Haines now leads two Shelton workshops in the Tucson Arizona State Prison Complex and serves as a consultant for inmates who submit their work for publication in the Rain Shadow Review.

 A literary journal to give inmates a voice

-In 1989, Shelton produced the first issue of Walking Rain Review, giving voice to scores of previously unknown important writers and poets, like Jimmy Santiago Baca and Michael Hogan, William Aberg, and Ken Lamberton.
-Many of these poets and writers have gone on to write books and win prestigious awards and establishing themselves within a greater literary community.
-For the majority of these contributors, who are not allowed access to typewriters or computers, Review is the first time they see their work typed in print.
+In 1989, Shelton produced the first issue of Walking Rain Review, giving voice to scores of previously unknown important writers like Jimmy Santiago Baca, Michael Hogan, William Aberg, and Ken Lamberton.
+Many of these writers have won prestigious awards, establishing themselves within a greater literary community.
+For the majority of these contributors who are not allowed access to typewriters or computers, the Rain Shadow Review is the first time they see their work in print.

-The Creative Writing Workshops and Rain Shadow Review are made possible by Patrick Lannan and Members of the Board of Directors and Staff of the Lannan Foundation in Sante Fe, New Mexico.
+The Shelton Creative Writing Workshops and Rain Shadow Review are made possible by Patrick Lannan and members of the board of directors and staff of the Lannan Foundation in Sante Fe, New Mexico.

 We are proud to have played some small part in the writing careers that these current and former inmates have carried with them beyond prison.